PSESD/srx-services-xsre/README.md

 generatorId | Identification token of the “generator” of this request or event | testgenerator messageId | Consumer-generated.
-If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 messageType | If specified, must be set to: REQUEST | REQUEST queueId | Contains the identity of one of the Consumer’s assigned Queues to which the delayed Response from the Service Provider to this request must be routed. |
-requestAction | If specified, must be set to: QUERY, UPDATE, or DELETE | QUERY requestId | Consumer-generated.
-If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 requestType | If specified, must be set to: IMMEDIATE | IMMEDIATE responseAction | Must match requestAction | QUERY serviceType | If specified, must be set to: OBJECT | OBJECT user-agent | Browser and operating system info |
-x-forwarded-for | CBO making original request |
+If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 messageType | If specified, must be set to: REQUEST | REQUEST requestAction | If specified, must be set to: QUERY, UPDATE, or DELETE | QUERY requestId | Consumer-generated.
+If specified, must be set to a valid UUID | ba74efac-94c1-42bf-af8b-9b149d067816 requestType | If specified, must be set to: IMMEDIATE | IMMEDIATE responseAction | Must match requestAction | QUERY serviceType | If specified, must be set to: OBJECT | OBJECT x-forwarded-for | CBO making original request |